Aliases for HOXA7 Gene

 External Ids for HOXA7 Gene

 In vertebrates, the genes encoding the class of transcription factors called homeobox genes are found in clusters named A, B, C, and D on four separate chromosomes.
 Expression of these proteins is spatially and temporally regulated during embryonic development.
 This gene is part of the A cluster on chromosome 7 and encodes a DNA-binding transcription factor which may regulate gene expression, morphogenesis, and differentiation.
 For example, the encoded protein represses the transcription of differentiation-specific genes during keratinocyte proliferation, but this repression is then overcome by differentiation signals.
 This gene is highly similar to the antennapedia (Antp) gene of Drosophila. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HOXA7 Gene

 HOXA7 (Homeobox A7) is a Protein Coding gene.
 Diseases associated with HOXA7 include Oculoauricular Syndrome and Clivus Chordoma.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is HOXB7.

 UniProtKB/Swiss-Prot for HOXA7 Gene